Blacxz08/Blacxz08/README.md

 <h1>Hi, I'm Adeiza Michael! <br/> <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a> </h1>
 I am an entry-level cybersecurity analyst, I am passionate about helping organization protect digital assets and ensuring the security of networks.
-Across learning and practice my skills include SQL, Linux OS, Python, and an evolving mindset for learning and growth, which allows me to adapt to new threats and technologies.
+Across learning and practice, my skills include; SQL, Linux OS, Python, and an evolving mindset for learning and growth, which allows me to adapt to new threats and technologies.

 My experience includes: